aaronfranke/ITCS-3160-Group-10/README.md

 ## Web/App Implementation

-The administrative web app prototype is for **demonstration purposes only** and should not be used in production or in a mission-critical environment.
-Use of the application in any circumstance could result in the compromise or loss of data and/or including damage to your infrastructure.

 This web application allows an administrative user to manage entries in the restaurant table of the database.
 User authentication is handled by the application; only authorized users can access the application's create-read-update-delete functionality.

 An authenticated administrator has the ability to add new restaurants, view existing restaurant entries, update existing entries, and delete restaurant entries.